-Matthew Cahill, a graduate of CPHT, a senior lecturer at CPHT London and Plymouth.
-He is the founder of The Observatory Practice which is a full time busy practice housing some of the most experienced Doctors and Practitioners in the United Kingdom.
+Matthew Cahill is a Senior Lecturer at CPHT London and Plymouth.
+He is the founder of The Observatory Practice which is a full time successful practice housing some of the most experienced doctors and practitioners in the United Kingdom.
 Matthew also runs a busy practice in Harley Street, London.

-Matthew achieved a distinction on his Masters degree in business and administration at the University of St Mark and St John, Plymouth.
+Matthew achieved a distinction for his Master’s Degree in Business and Administration (MBA) at the University of St Mark and St John, Plymouth.
 He also has an Advanced Diploma in Hypnotherapy (AHD), and an Advanced Diploma in Hypnotherapy and Psychotherapy (Adv.DHP).
-In 2006 he was Awarded “Outstanding Contribution to the Hypnotherapy Profession”.
+In 2006 he was awarded ‘Outstanding Contribution to the Hypnotherapy Profession’ by APHP.
 He lectures on the HPD and SFBT courses and some of the main seminars on the CPD programme.
-Matthew is also a Supervisor for graduates and research Co-ordinator for CPHT and is the Co-founder of the research and outcomes programme “CORP” .
+Matthew is also a Hypnotherapy Supervisor, and the creator of the research and outcomes programme ‘CORP’.

-Before training to become a Hypnotherapist Matthew fulfilled the family traditional by joining the Royal Marines which he throughly enjoyed, he then went on to hold down various Management roles within the Corporate environment.
-He has a keen interest in the Chinese healing and martial arts and has studies these for over 30 years, he continues to learn and practice in his spare time.
+Before training to become a hypnotherapist Matthew fulfilled the family traditional by joining the Royal Marines which he thoroughly enjoyed.
+He then went on to hold down various management roles within the corporate environment.
+He has a keen interest in Chinese healing and martial arts, and has studied these for over 30 years.

 MA, HPD, DHP, MNCH, CNHC (Reg)